Prep baseball: Ankeny clips Hempstead in semifinal slugfest

+DES MOINES — Joe Balvanz knows the Dubuque Hempstead baseball team could compete with the big dogs of the powerhouse Central Iowa Metro League.

-DES MOINES -- Ankeny pushed across a run in the bottom of the seventh inning for an 9-8 walkoff victory over Dubuque Hempstead in the Iowa Class 4A state baseball semifinals tonight at Principal Park.
+He became a believer Friday night, when the Mustangs gave his No. 2-seeded Ankeny squad a run for its money.
+The Hawks needed to push across a run in the bottom of the seventh inning to escape with a 9-8 victory in the Iowa Class 4A state baseball semifinals Friday night at Principal Park.

+Ankeny (21-8) advanced to tonight’s championship game against a CIML rival, Urbandale or Johnston.
+Hempstead bowed out at 16-2.
+The CIML has won all but three state baseball championships in the past 25 seasons.

+“I can’t speak to the depth of their pitching staff because I haven’t seen enough of it, but offensively, they would line up well with teams like us and Johnston and Urbandale, just in the way they swing the bat,” said Balvanz, the Hawks’ head coach.
+“They look a lot like a CIML team.
+They have a bunch of big, strong boys who really drive the ball.
+We knew we’d have our hands full with them tonight, and we feel fortunate to get out of here with a win.”

-No. 8 hitter Cooper Cox led off the inning with a towering double to the wall in left-center field and took third on Lucas Juhl’s perfectly executed bunt.
-The winning run scored on a wild pitch.
+Winning pitcher Dylan Schlee, batting out of the No. 8 spot, led off the seventh inning with a towering double to the wall in left-center field, and courtesy runner Ryan Madole took third on Lucas Juhl’s perfectly executed bunt.
+The winning run scored on a wild pitch with leadoff man Cael Boyd at the plate.

+It was a bitter ending to a game in which the Mustangs shook off a 5-0 deficit after the first inning.

+“We know we can win any ballgame, even if we get down early, with the guys we have in our lineup,” junior Logan Runde said.
+“We’re going to hit whatever pitcher we face, and we’re going to battle until the last out.
+The other team just happened to have the last at-bat tonight.”

 The Mustangs threatened in the top of the first inning but weren’t able to push across a run.
 Kellen Strohmeyer led off the game with a walk, but Ankeny caught a huge break when Zach Sabers’ hit-and-run grounder led second baseman Carter Smith to the bag for a bang-bang double play.